PixelNut/PixelNutLib/library-design.md

 These plugins in turn provide all the code to create pixels, using common PixelNutSupport routines to actually set, clear, and copy the pixel values in memory.

-There are two types of plugins: one that actually create pixels values (“drawing”), and ones that just manipulate the drawing properties for these drawing plugins.
+There are two types of plugins: one that actually create pixels values (ï¿½drawingï¿½), and ones that just manipulate the drawing properties for these drawing plugins.
 These include properties such as the color hue, whiteness and brightness, how much delay there between redraws, and others.

 The result of all of this is an array of memory with pixel values that the application then displays to physical arrays (strips or strands) of pixels.